Heliodor Laskowski's Artillery Battery No. 31

-The Heliodor Laskowski's Artillery Battery No. 31 (XXXI) – a four-gun coastal artillery battery of 152.4 mm caliber, positioned on the headland of the Hel Peninsula, also called the "headland battery".
+The Heliodor Laskowski's Artillery Battery No. 31 (XXXI) was a four-gun coastal artillery battery, positioned on the headland of the Hel Peninsula, also called the "headland battery".
 It was part of the Coastal Artillery Division, Hel Fortified Area.
 During invasion of Poland in 1939 it was a very important element of the Polish defense of the Coast.

 The battery consisted of four exposed reinforced concrete positions, armed with 152.4 mm Bofors guns, equipped with armor masks, exposed from the rear.
 The gun positions were placed in the forest and camouflaged with nets.
 On the lower level of the positions, under the guns, there was a magazine with a supply of ammunition.